-4. Create an engaging call to actions (CTAs)
+4. Create an engaging call to action (CTA)

-Calls to actions should be one of the first things your visitors will notice on your website, as well-distributed and eye-catching CTAs can help improve the user flow on your website — whilst also resulting in lowering your bounce rate.
+CTAs should be one of the first things your visitors should notice on your website, as well-distributed and eye-catching CTAs can help improve the user flow on your website — whilst also resulting in lowering your bounce rate.